-Pampa has published initial exploration results from its Arrieros, Redondo-Veronica and Cerro Buenos Aires projects to the date of this MD&A. See Pampa's website (www.pampametals.com) for further information.
+Pampa has published initial exploration results from its Arrieros, Redondo-Veronica, Block 3, Block 4, and Cerro Buenos Aires projects to the date of this MD&A. Additionally, information has been made public in relation to the exploration advances of Austral as part of its earn-in to Pampa's Morros Blancos and Cerro Blanco projects.
+See Pampa's website (www.pampametals.com) for further information.